Pangeran Pekik: Campaign against Giri

-In 1636, Pekik was ordered by Sultan Agung to lead a Mataram army in a reconquest of Giri.
+In 1636, Pekik was ordered by Sultan Agung to lead a Mataram army to reconquer Giri.
 Giri was a religious site, ruled by religious men who traced their lineage to Sunan Giri, one of the nine wali (saints) credited with spreading Islam in Java, and became a centre of opposition against Mataram.
 Agung hesitated to attack it, and he might have been worried that his men would not be willing to fight the holy men of Giri.
-Pekik's standing and his family's relation to the line of Sunan Ampel, a more senior wali than Sunan Giri, provided legitimacy to this campaign and help ensure the soldiers' loyalty.
+Pekik's standing and his family's relation to the line of Sunan Ampel, a more senior wali than Sunan Giri, provided legitimacy to this campaign and helped ensure the soldiers' loyalty.
 The fortified town of Giri was taken by Mataram troops under Pekik in 1636.